hjr265/hjr265.me/content/blog/randomized-suffix-in-terraform-resource-names/index.md

 Let's take Toph's storage servers, for example, where MongoDB replicas are running.
 On Linode, while they were there, I had named the three storage servers as `toph-storage-sgp-1`, `toph-storage-sgp-2` and `toph-storage-sgp-3`.

-But as I moved them over to [Vultr](https://www.vultr.com/?ref=8025299) last week, I realised that eliminating these sequential numbers could remove any notion of preference/precedence among these three servers.
+But as I moved them over to [Vultr](https://www.vultr.com/?ref=8025299) (referral) last week, I realised that eliminating these sequential numbers could remove any notion of preference/precedence among these three servers.

 It was time to adopt a better naming scheme.
 For that, I chose the following: